Self-Esteem Therapy in Etobicoke & Online: Signs, Causes & How It Helps

 Yes.
 We offer PHIPA-compliant video sessions across Ontario.
 Self-esteem work translates well to virtual sessions — many clients find the slight remove makes it easier to be honest about the inner voice.

-Is therapy covered by OHIP?
+Is self-esteem therapy covered by OHIP?

-External support
+External support to lean on.

 -